Prodge/weather/README.md

 - You can compile it for yourself using 'make'

 ####Use
-- Simply type 'weather' in your prefered terminal
+- Simply type 'weather' in your prefered terminal followed by your desired arguments
 - weather will take the following arguments:
     - -s [sec]: (subscribe) will ping for and reprint your specified weather information every [sec] seconds
     - -c [city]: Specifies the city to get weather information for